The Fastest Solid State Drives in 2023

 Phison’s E18 controller and Micron’s new 176-layer TLC NAND emerged as a winning combination in late 2021.
 The Seagate FireCuda 530 first topped the charts using this combo, followed by Kingston’s KC3000 among others.
 Compared to the KC3000, the Kingston Furu Renegade is an almost identical but slightly faster version of the original.

-In other words, if you are looking to pair your PCIe Gen4-compatible system with one of the fastest possible SSDs, this is a strong contender for most use cases.
-This drive and the FireCuda 530 appear to perform particularly well in gaming loads.
+In other words, if you are looking to pair your PCIe Gen4-compatible system with one of the fastest possible SSDs, this one compares quite well to the 990 PRO and other key competitors.

 Shopping links (1TB): Amazon, Newegg, Amazon UK